 Accreditation

-The Aerospace and Mechanical Engineering Bachelor of Science Programs in the Department of Aerospace and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
+The Aerospace Engineering Bachelor of Science Program in the Department of Aerospace and Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Aerospace Engineering and Similarly Named Engineering Programs.

 Publication of the Program Educational Objectives and Student Outcomes, as well as assessment and evaluation of the extent to which these objectives and outcomes are being satisfied is part of the Department’s continuous improvement process.